-For authors of commercial musical works, the largest sources of income are collecting societies.
-To a lesser degree, it is also important for production music.
+For authors of commercial musical works, the largest sources of income are collecting societies and online services.
+To a lesser degree, this is also important in production music.
 A work should be registered anywhere where royalties or fees of all parties, starting from writers, through original publishers and administrators to sub-publishers, are larger than their marginal costs of registrations.

 Simply, each of them has to be making money.
 Each of them can try to increase their profit in several ways: